 Proving Distracted Driving

 If you were injured in a car crash and you suspect the other driver was using engaged in some sort of distracted driving behavior, you may be stressed trying to figure out how you will be able to prove it.
 This is where a Virginia car accident attorney can help.
-A skilled and experienced injury attorney knows how to fully investigate crashes, obtaining any surveillance videos from nearby businesses, interviewing witnesses, and even legally obtaining the other driver’s cell phone service records to prove he or she was texting, emailing, etc.
+A skilled and experienced injury attorney knows how to fully investigate crashes, obtain any surveillance videos from nearby businesses, interview witnesses, and even legally obtain the other driver’s cell phone service records to prove he or she was texting, emailing, etc.

 Let a Virginia Injury Attorney Help

-If you have been injured in a crash caused by a driver who was texting and driving or some other distracted driving behavior, contact a Virginia car accident attorney to find out what legal recourse you may have.
-The legal team from Shapiro, Appleton & Washburn has been advocating for injured clients since 1985 and will do all we can to ensure you receive the best possible financial outcome under the circumstances of your case.
-If you would like to meet with one of our skilled Virginia car accident attorneys to find out how we can help, call us today at 800-752-0042 for a free case evaluation.
+If you have been injured in a crash caused by a driver who was texting and driving or some other distracted driving behavior, contact a Virginia Beach car accident attorney to find out what legal recourse you may have.
+The legal team from Shapiro, Washburn & Sharp has been advocating for injured clients since 1985 and will do all we can to ensure you receive the best possible financial outcome under the circumstances of your case.
+If you would like to meet with one of our skilled Virginia car accident attorneys to find out how we can help, call us today for a free case evaluation.